Informed Consent

 Psychiatrists such as Dr. Bursztajn may have expertise in consulting

-across a spectrum of medical specialties regarding the quality of
+across a spectrum of medical specialties regarding the quality of the

-by peer review boards, institutions, state and federal agencies,
+boards, institutions, state and federal agencies, the courts, or by plaintiffs'

-the courts, or by plaintiffs' or defendants' attorneys to offer expert
+or defendants' attorneys to offer expert opinions as to whether meaningful

-Dr Bursztajn consults and teaches physicians, including psychiatrists,
+informed consent has occurred.
+Dr Bursztajn consults and teaches physicians,

-regarding the fundamentals of informed consent.
-Some of Dr. Bursztajn's
+including psychiatrists, regarding the fundamentals of informed consent.

-articles in this area include:
+Some of Dr. Bursztajn's articles in this area include:

 A wealth of information on Informed Consent within a case study framework